actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/02 Goals and Plans.md

 	/**
 	 *  Declare a third plan for the PerformPatrol goal.
 	 */
-	// Fill in @Plan annotation and method body for third patrol plan, e.g. according to the path from figure 3
+	// Fill in @Plan annotation and method body for third patrol plan,
+	// e.g. according to figure 3
 ```

 Add the methods above into your `CleanerBDIAgent.java`.
 Execute the agent by starting the `Main` class.